+If the UE indicated "S&F Capability" in the UE Core Network Capability and the MME is operating in S&F Mode, the MME may optionally provide to the UE in the Attach Accept message any of the following: a S&F Wait Timer, or a S&F Monitoring List, or an estimated Delivery Time (see clause 4.13.x).

 18. If the eNodeB received an S1-AP Initial Context Setup Request the eNodeB sends the RRC Connection Reconfiguration message including the EPS Radio Bearer Identity to the UE, and the Attach Accept message will be sent along to the UE.

 If the eNodeB received an S1-AP Downlink NAS Transport message (e.g. containing the Attach Accept message), the eNode B sends a RRC Direct Transfer message to the UE.